Heriot-Watt University: Dubai

 Heriot-Watt's Dubai campus opened in 2005.
 It was the first British university to set up in Dubai International Academic City.

 Offering a range of undergraduate and postgraduate courses similar to those found in Scotland, the campus facilitates student exchanges between Britain and the Gulf Emirates.
 It has facilities including a library, computer laboratory, cafes and restaurants.
 An expanded campus opened in the city on 3 November 2011, allowing double the number of students to study for a Heriot-Watt degree in the city.

 In April 2019, Heriot-Watt's Dubai campus was crowned 'Best University' in the Middle East at the first ever Forbes Middle East Higher Education Awards.

 The campus received a five-star rating for three consecutive years in 2019, 2020 and 2021 from the Knowledge and Human Development Authority (KHDA), the supreme educational quality assurance and regulatory authority of the Government of Dubai.

 In 2021, the university relocated its Dubai campus to Dubai Knowledge Park.
-The new campus was officially opened by King Charles III on 30 November 2023, accompanied by Scotland’s First Minister, Humza Yousaf.
+The new campus was officially opened by King Charles III on 30 November 2023, accompanied by Scotland's First Minister, Humza Yousaf.

 Malaysia

-Heriot-Watt University Malaysia's purpose-built campus opened in Putrajaya in September 2014, £35 million was invested in the Malaysian campus, which is the first 'green campus' in the country.
-It is situated in a lakeside location of 4+3/4 acre offering undergraduate as well as master's degree.
+Heriot-Watt University Malaysia's purpose-built campus opened in Putrajaya in September 2014, £35 million was invested in the Malaysian campus, which is the first "green campus" in the country.
+It is situated in a lakeside location of 4+3/4 acre, offering undergraduate as well as master's degrees.